athenafung1/deep-learning-for-healthcare-final-project/README.md

-# CS 598: Deep Learning for Healthcare Final Project
+# CS 598: Deep Learning for Healthcare Final Project Branch

 In this final project, we will be exploring CASTER, a framework that predicts drug interactions with chemical substructure representations.